YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -S[ELECT]= global-specification

-* By default, EXTRACT selects all globals, as if it had the qualifier -SELECT=*
+* By default, EXTRACT selects all globals, as if it had the qualifier SELECT=*

 * The caret symbol (^) in the specification of the global name is optional.